-Elisa Thompson, PhD, Writing and Qualitative Methods Coach
+Elisa Thompson, PhD, Associate Teaching Professor and Writing & Qualitative Methods Coach

-Dr. Thompson is an instructor who serves as the Writing and Qualitative Methods Coach for first year doctoral students in the Leadership, Research, and Foundations Department.
+Dr. Thompson is an associate teaching professor who serves as the Writing and Qualitative Methods Coach for first-year doctoral students in the Leadership, Research, and Foundations Department.
 She supports both first- and second-year doctoral students as they complete their Portfolio Projects over the summer term.
-Dr. Thompson offers several workshops yearly on topics related to writing and dissertation completion.
-She teaches master's and undergraduate statistics and research methods.
-Dr. Thompson received her Ph.D. in Educational Psychology from the University of Arizona in 1998 with a specialization in Teaching, Learning, and Development.
-She earned a M.A. in educational psychology and her B.S. in psychology.
-Her research interests include self-regulation skills around dissertation completion and best practices around graduate student writing groups.
+Dr. Thompson offers regular workshops on topics related to writing and dissertation completion.
+Additionally, she teaches master's and undergraduate statistics and research methods and Counseling in Higher Education in the Leadership: Student Affairs in Higher Education (SAHE) master's degree program.
+She received the student-nominated SAHE Effective Educator Award in May 2022.
+Dr. Thompson serves as a reader and qualitative methodologist for doctoral dissertations in the Leadership, Research, and Foundations Department.
+Her research interests include selfregulation skills around dissertation completion and variables that predict undergraduate retention and degree completion.
+She earned her PhD and MA in Educational Psychology at the University of Arizona.
+She earned her BS in Psychology at Florida State University.
+(719) 255-5811 Columbine Hall Room 3037 ethomps3@uccs.edu

-ethomps3@uccs.edu

-Patty Witkowsky, PhD, Assistant Professor and SAHE Coordinator
+Patty Witkowsky, PhD, Associate Professor and Department Chair

-Dr. Patty Witkowsky is an Assistant Professor and the Program Coordinator for the Student Affairs in Higher Education program at the University of Colorado Colorado Springs.
+Dr. Patty Witkowsky is an Associate Professor and the Department Chair for the Department of Leadership, Research, and Foundations at the University of Colorado Colorado Springs.
 She received her Ph.D. in Higher Education and Student Affairs Leadership with a minor in Applied Statistics and Research Methods from the University of Northern Colorado, her M.A. in College Student Personnel from the University of Maryland, and her B.A. in Sociology from Occidental College.
 She held administrative positions in higher education for 12 years prior to joining the faculty in areas such as new student orientation, student activities, student organizations, leadership programs, residence life and housing, career services, academic advising, and graduate student support.
-Dr. Witkowsky's research focuses on the experience of graduate students in student affairs graduate preparation programs, as well as student transitions and the experiences of student affairs professionals.
-She is involved in NASPA: Student Affairs Administrators in Higher Education as the co-Faculty Representative for the Orientation, Transition, and Retention Knowledge Community.
-Additionally, Dr. Witkowsky serves NODA: Association for Orientation, Transition, and Retention as an Associate Editor of the Journal of College Orientation, Transition, and Retention.
-At UCCS, Dr. Witkowsky serves on the Student Success Assessment Team and as a faculty affiliate for the Global Intercultural Research Center (GLINT).
-Dr. Witkowsky teaches leadership, college student development theory, research methods, internationalization, and supervised practicum courses in the M.A. in Leadership with a concentration in Student Affairs in Higher Education program and in the Educational Leadership, Research, and Policy Ph.D. program.
+Dr. Witkowsky's research focuses on the experience of graduate students in student affairs graduate preparation programs, as well as student transitions and the experiences of student affairs professionals outside of the U.S. Dr. Witkowsky serves NODA: Association for Orientation, Transition, and Retention as an Associate Editor of the Journal of College Orientation, Transition, and Retention.
+At UCCS, Dr. Witkowsky serves as the Faculty Coordinator, National Center for Faculty Development and Diversity (NCFDD) and is a participant in the Faculty Leadership Development Academy for 2024-2025.
+Dr. Witkowsky teaches leadership, research methods, internationalization, and supervised practicum courses in the M.A. in Leadership with a concentration in Student Affairs in Higher Education program and qualitative research methods in the Educational Leadership, Research, and Policy Ph.D. program.
+(719) 255-4339 Columbine Hall 3057 pwitkows@uccs.edu

-pwitkows@uccs.edu